TTT-2/ttt-command-to-chat/README.md

 Additionally commands can be used to call other chatcommands.
 If you have a serverinfo line defined in a chatcommand called `info` and you want to print it everytime a chatcommand is issued, just add `ctc_info` to the `console` list.

 A neat sideeffect is that you are able to bind multiple console commands to one key by grouping them to a chatcommand (see the first example of this chapter).
-Now you can bind the new gorupcommand to a key using `bind` or (in case you are using TTT2) use [Easy Custom Bindings](https://steamcommunity.com/sharedfiles/filedetails/?id=1673119444) in combination with the TTT2 binding system.
+Now you can bind the new groupcommand to a key using `bind` or (in case you are using TTT2) use [Easy Custom Bindings](https://steamcommunity.com/sharedfiles/filedetails/?id=1673119444) in combination with the TTT2 binding system.

 For a full example, check out the default generated command file in `garrysmod/data/ctc/commands.txt`.